What Can Guinea Pigs Eat? (Safe Foods List)

 - Higher in calcium and oxalates

-- You can feed a leaf a couple of times a month
+- You can feed a leaf occasionally, once or twice a month

 Beetroot